A virgin is someone who’s never had sex. But people define “sex” and “losing virginity” in many different ways.

 What’s the average age people lose their virginity?

 The average age when people have sex for the first time is 17.
 Sometimes it may seem like everybody at your school is doin’ it, but that’s usually not true.
-Only about half of high school students have ever had vaginal sex.
+Only about 3 out of every 10 high school students have ever had sex.
 And most teens who have had sex don’t do it very often.

 Lots of teens who've had sex say they wish they had waited.
 If you’ve already started having sex and want to stop, that's totally okay — just because you've had sex before doesn't mean you have to do it again.
 People can be abstinent (not have sex) at any time, for any reason.
 And some people choose to never have sex — that’s totally okay, too.